 To apply for a new recognized undergraduate student organization please follow the simple procedures listed below and review all information on this page.

 Step 1: Office for Campus Life/Director of the Office for Campus Life

-Fill out the New Student Organization Application.
-(NOTE: The Fall 2017 Application Time has Ended).
+Complete the New Student Organization Application.
+(NOTE: Application will be available in mid-August).

 Director of the Office for Campus Life will either ask you for further information to pursue your organization status or grant you temporary recognition.
 Temporary recognition states that you are in the process of seeking approval for a new organization and allows you to reserve a meeting room through Tufts Space & Resource Reservation System for the purpose of gathering members, preparing a constitution, and gathering ideas for events/programs.